IgorLucindo/target-tracking-on-counter-battery-radars/README.md

 # Target-Tracking-on-Counter-Battery-Radars
-Kalman Filter approach to target tracking on counter battery radars, and predictions to impact and shooting points.
+Kalman Filter approach to target tracking on counter-battery radars, and predictions for impact and shooting points.

 # Setup
 It is only needed to have Matlab installed.
 To install it, follow the link down bellow: